-It takes time and effort to remove old mulch.
+It takes time and effort to remove the old mulch.
 Leaving it on the ground also means you won’t have to buy as much new mulch, saving you money.

 Removing old mulch may potentially cause root damage to your plants.

-You do not need to remove your mulch if it has knitted together.
+You do not need to remove your mulch if it has been knitted together.
 With a rake, fluff the mulch and add more on top.
 If you see fungus or mold, use a fungicide or remove the mulch if it is significantly damaged.

 Is it still safe to use old mulch?

 Plants are not grown in vegetable garden beds or annual flower beds throughout the winter but mulched in the fall to protect the soil from the harsh environment.
 You’ve worked hard to improve the fertility of your garden soil, so you don’t want strong winds or torrents of water to wash it away, do you?